belhaddo/jroxy/README.md

 2. It queries the **Service Registry** for available instances of that service.
 3. The **LoadBalancer** selects an instance based on the configured load-balancing strategy.
 4. The request is then proxied to the selected instance.
+5. If a request fails due to a host unreachable error, a retry policy is applied to automatically reroute the request to an alternate available host.
 ---

 ### 3. Caching